annawang2021/AC_2021/A4/Readme.md

 https://annawang2021.github.io/AC_Project_2021/A4/A4.html

-Create as many as to-dos as users want
+Create as many to-dos as users want

 Click the 'trash can' button if the to-do is done